getnamingo/registry/README.md

 - **DNS Interface**: Zone file generation with native DNSSEC signing for BIND 9.20 and Knot DNS 3.5, including RFC 9276-compliant NSEC3 support and optional offline KSK signing.

-- **Database Compatibility**: Fully supports MariaDB and includes beta support for PostgreSQL, allowing operators to select the database platform that best matches their infrastructure.
+- **Database Compatibility**: Full support for both MariaDB and PostgreSQL, giving operators the flexibility to use either database backend.

 - **GDPR and NIS2 Support**: Includes features designed to support GDPR and NIS2 requirements, such as contact validation, encrypted data storage, access controls, and security-focused operational processes.
 See the [Encryption Guide](docs/encryption.md) for implementation details.